saifulislam88/kubernetes/L.k8s-ssl-tls-certificates-configuration/k8s-ingress-tls-ssl-configuration.md

 **Before proceeding, let's establish some baseline assumptions regarding the application setup:**
 - The application is deployed on a Kubernetes cluster.
 - The application can be accessed externally through an Ingress.
-(We'll need the load balancer IP address associated with the Ingress controller.)
+We will need the load balancer IP address associated with the Ingress controller

    ### - Creating Self-Signed SSL Certificates Using OpenSSL